LIM Language, Integration, Media

-The project will work closely with LIM’s local school partners to ensure that both teachers and students are closely involved in the course development.
-The project’s multidisciplinary team are from NTNU’s Dept. of Language and Literature, Teacher Education, Interdisciplinary Studies of Culture and Education and Lifelong Learning.
+The project worked closely with LIM’s local school partners to ensure that both teachers and students were closely involved in the course development.
+The project’s multidisciplinary team are from NTNU’s Departments of Language and Literature, Teacher Education, Interdisciplinary Studies of Culture and Education and Lifelong Learning.

 Integration is an overarching work package researching students' and teachers' views on integration.
 The work package has conducted focus group interviews and individual interviews with teachers, and with high-school age students with and without migrant backgrounds.

-LearnNowYouth is a Norwegian as a second language online course for adolescent migrants addressing their interests and specific language needs.
+LearnNowYouth is a work package developing Norwegian as a second language online course for adolescent migrants, addressing their interests and specific language needs.

 We Are All Migrants is a social studies course encouraging critical thinking on migration, with variants for both migrant and upper secondary VGS students.

 By establishing common meeting places and stories, it is possible to see larger connections and achieving deeper learning.
 What values do we have in common?
 How can we create mutual respect between individuals?

 - Migration as a local and global phenomenon